dbgroup-nagoya-u/mwcas/README.md

       <target_bin_name>
       [<source> ...]
     )
-    target_link_libraries(
-      <target_bin_name> PRIVATE
+    target_link_libraries(<target_bin_name> PRIVATE
-      mwcas
+      mwcas::mwcas
     )
     ```

 ### MwCAS APIs

 The following code shows the basic usage of this library.
-Note that you need to use a `ReadMwCASField` API to read a current value from a MwCAS target address.
+Note that you need to use a `MwCASDescriptor::Read` API to read a current value from a MwCAS target address.
 Otherwise, you may read an inconsistent data (e.g., an embedded MwCAS descriptor).

 ```cpp
 #include <iostream>